CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 the grid or print it to a file.
 It also stores the numbers of rows and columns in the grid.

+A note about the grid implementation:
+- x increases from left to right.
+Goind left is negative, going right is positive.
+- y increases from up to down.
+Going up is negative, goin down is positive.

 It stores a counterset that contains information about gold nuggets.
 The counterset is keyed by the index of the location of the gold in the grid string, and the count is the amount of gold at that location.